codemunchies/dvash/README.md

 *NOTE: Make sure all files in lib/ and mod/ have the executable bit on*

-There is an included Gemfile, use bundler in the root path of dvash to install the required gems `bundle install`

-Then run the main dvash.rb file to start it up
+There is a Gemfile, use bundler in the root path of dvash to install the required gems `bundle install` Then run the main dvash.rb file to start it up `ruby dvash.rb`
-`ruby dvash.rb`